 - You will learn how to counsel individuals and groups, highlighting different techniques and emphasizing the importance of interpersonal and cross-cultural communications.

 - You also will learn how to effectively assess and diagnose clients’ individual needs, manage their cases for the best results, keep accurate reports and records and determine when referral or intervention is necessary.

 - Students receive extensive hands-on training through numerous available internships at alcohol- and drug-specific agencies.
 The faculty will stay in close touch with you and your internship supervisors to monitor progress.
 As a student intern, you will receive performance-based evaluations so you can continually improve your counseling approach.

 - The Addiction Counseling Club facilitates your growth as one of tomorrow’s counselors through networking, hands-on experience and advocacy in the chemical dependency field, as well as social functions.

 The Minneapolis College Addiction Counseling curriculum is designed to help prepare students to sit for the professional licensure exam for Minnesota.
 At this time, Minneapolis College is unable to make a determination if the Addiction Counseling program meets the licensing requirement for any state or US protectorate besides Minnesota.
 You will want to contact the licensing board in which state you intend to pursue licensure for their requirements.

-If you have further questions about licensure for Addiction Counseling, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management, and they will be happy to help you.
+If you have further questions about licensure for Addiction Counseling, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management.

 Addiction counseling careers will grow at a much faster than average pace—by up to 21 percent nationally through 2018, according to the U.S. Bureau of Labor Statistics.
 Two factors behind the growth: new laws that send substance abusers to treatment programs rather than to jail, and a growing societal understanding about addiction, which is leading more people to seek treatment.